CPE/ECE Credits: 5

 Craig Heffner is a Vulnerability Researcher with Tactical Network Solutions in Columbia, MD.

-He has presented at events such as Blackhat and DEFCON.
+He has presented at events including Blackhat and DEFCON.

 His skin has never been exposed to sunlight and is bioluminescent at 200 meters (656 feet) below sea level.

-CPE/ECE Credits: 5 OVERVIEW PREREQUISITES AGENDA BIO DISCOUNTS This course will teach students how to analyze, reverse, debug, and exploit embedded RTOS firmware.
-Hands-on experience...
+CPE/ECE Credits: 5 OVERVIEW PREREQUISITES AGENDA BIO ON-SITE TRAINING This course will teach students how to analyze, reverse, debug, and exploit embedded RTOS firmware.
+Hands-on...
 View full product details

-CPE/ECE Credits: 3 OVERVIEW PREREQUISITES AGENDA BIO DISCOUNTS Taking the hard out of hardware hacking.
-This is for people who want to actually understand what...
+CPE/ECE Credits: 3 OVERVIEW PREREQUISITES AGENDA BIO ON-SITE TRAINING Taking the hard out of hardware hacking.
+This is for people who want to actually understand...
 View full product details